|

 SubmitClicked event for the user control.
 This will simply close the form.
 The

-control itself will take care of validation and the event won't be fired unless the
+control itself will take care of validation and the event won't be fired unless the text

-the user control and close the form when the event is fired.
+user control and close the form when the event is fired.

 using System;